LeoBulcsu/finalproject/README.md

 # AHAB - Film Gear Search Engine.

-For the final project of the Data Analyst Bootcamp at IronHack, I combined my background in filming with as much as I could of my recently acquired data knowledge.
+For the final project of the Data Analyst Bootcamp at **IronHack**, I combined my background in filming with as much as I could of my recently acquired data knowledge.

-I used to work at a production company and if you ever wonder what it is that we do there, I must confess it is not as fancy as one could think.
-Most of the time you are searching on the internet or making phone calls to get what is needed for the production to be achieved.

-One of the most time-consuming tasks an individual can do is finding the gear that the director of photography or the gaffer sends over for you to get at the most convenient rental location.
-It can take hours surfing on the internet for rental companies, products, or gear that as a production clerk you might not even recognise.
-And if you thought that you would be working on a project at a time I give you an example of what is going on at the moment in a place like Madrid.

-The region of Madrid hosted more than 950 projects in 2022.
-More than 89 feature films, 79 TV series and 420 spots were shot in the region.
-There are an average of 124 production companies in Madrid and
+## Description:

+**AHAB** is an application designed to streamline the process of finding film equipment among various rental shops in Madrid.
+It caters to production clerks, helping them efficiently locate required gear for audiovisual projects initiated by directors of photography or gaffers.

+## Features:

+ - **Data Extraction:** Utilized Scrapy for comprehensive data extraction from multiple rental companies' websites in Madrid.
+ - **Data Transformation:** Processed and cleaned the gathered information to suit the project's requirements.
+ - **Database Management:** Stored the refined data in MongoDB for efficient retrieval and management.
+ - **App Development:** Created an intuitive interface using Streamlit, enabling users to input a list of required products.
+ - **Smart Recommendation:** The app identifies the rental place(s) where most of the listed products are available, optimizing time and cost for production companies.

+## Usage:

+ - **Input Products:** Enter a comma-separated list of required film gear.
+ - **Get Recommendations:** Receive recommendations on the rental shop(s) where the majority of the listed items are available.

+## Demo:

+## Links: